Flexible Flyer: History

-Samuel Leeds Allen patented the Flexible Flyer in 1889 in Cinnaminson, New Jersey using local children and adults to test prototypes.
+Samuel Leeds Allen patented the Flexible Flyer in 1889 in Cinnaminson, New Jersey, using local children and adults to test prototypes.
 Allen's company flourished by selling these speedy and yet controllable sleds at a time when others were still producing toboggans and "gooseneck" sleds.

-Allen began producing sleds in his farm equipment factory to keep his workers busy even when it was not the farm season.
+Allen began producing sleds in his farm equipment factory to keep his workers busy during the slow season.
 He developed many prototypes before he created the Flexible Flyer.
 The sleds did not sell well until he began marketing them to the toy departments of department stores.
 In 1915, around 120,000 Flexible Fliers were sold, and almost 2,000 Flexible Flyers were sold in one day.

 In 1968, Leisure Group of Los Angeles, California bought the S. L. Allen Company.
 Leisure Group continued to produce Flexible Flyers in Medina, Ohio.
 In 1973, a group of private investors bought Leisure Group's toy division and started manufacturing the sleds under the name "Blazon Flexible Flyer" in West Point, Mississippi.
 In 1993, Roadmaster purchased the rights to production and moved production to Olney, Illinois, and in 1998, production was moved to China.
-As of 2012, Flexible Flyers are mostly made in China and some are made in South Paris, Maine by Paricon, Inc.
+As of 2012, Flexible Flyers are mostly made in China and some are made in South Paris, Maine, by Paricon, Inc.